-Like many 'tracker' funds, this fund has low costs, and in addition, we have negotiated a discount on the standard annual management charge, reducing this to 0.1% (usually 0.12%).
-You can find out more about Easy Invest at fidelity.co.uk/funds/easy-invest funds, for example, contain selections of funds that invest in different asset classes and are chosen by the experts in Fidelity's Multi Asset team.
-They also handle the day-to-day decisions involved in looking after a diversified portfolio, as well as researching potential new investment opportunities and keeping a close eye on the markets.
+Like many 'tracker' funds, this fund has low costs, in addition, we have negotiated a discount on the standard annual management charge, reducing this to 0.1% (usually 0.12%).

+You can find out more about Easy Invest at fidelity.co.uk/funds/easy-invest made up of other funds.
+Our Multi Asset funds, for example, contain selections of funds that invest in different asset classes and are chosen by the experts in Fidelity's Multi Asset team.
+They also handle the day-to-day decisions involved in looking after a diversified portfolio, as well as researching potential new investment opportunities, and keeping a close eye on the markets.